Shenzhaolong1330/DOPT/README.md

 # DOPT: D-learning with Off-Policy Target

-D-learning is a sample-based model-free Learning-based Lyapunov Control (LLC) method proposed by [Quan Quan](https://arxiv.org/abs/2206.03809) as a parallel method to Q-learning.
++ D-learning is a sample-based model-free Learning-based Lyapunov Control (LLC) method proposed by [Quan Quan](https://arxiv.org/abs/2206.03809) as a parallel method to Q-learning.
 It collects system data and improves controllers with learned Lyapunov candidates and D-functions

-DOPT is a LLC method, and is a variant of D-learning method.
-DOPT is designed to uses current and historical system data to optimize the NN controller within the framework of Lyapunov theory.
-It can obtain fast converging controller with a stability guarantee, and higher sample efficiency and more steady training process than vanilla D-learning.
++ DOPT is a LLC method, and is a variant of D-learning method.
+DOPT is designed to uses current and historical system data to online iteratively optimize the NN controller within the framework of Lyapunov theory.
+It can obtain a faster converging controller with a stability guarantee, higher sample efficiency and more steady training process than vanilla D-learning.

 ![image](https://github.com/user-attachments/assets/26da8133-a487-4131-9aa8-a10e44c6ec5b)[Overview of the DOPT]